 Bonnie is one of the most

 Becky can be summed up in one word: hilarious.
 Well, actually, she can’t be.
-She’s wildly outgoing, a touch crazy, very opinionated, has never met a stranger, knows the dish on everyone in Tupelo, is one of the most caring and sacrificial moms I’ve ever known, and has been a faithful friend to the Cooper family for many years.
-I absolutely adore this woman.
-There is never a dull moment when she’s around!
-I’m definitely looking forward to spending this trip with her.
-I know I’ll learn a lot…whether I want to or not!
+She’s wildly outgoing, a touch crazy, very opinionated, has never met a stranger, knows the dish on everyone in Tupelo, is one of the most caring and sacrificial moms I’ve ever known, and has been a

 Barbara…oh, Barbara, Barbara, Barbara.
 Where to begin?
 Well, she’s the best mother-in-law (I prefer the term “second mom”) a girl could wish for.
 I know for a fact that some of my friends are jealous that I have her and they don’t.
 When I came on the scene, Kurt immediately became a subordinate, and she’s treated me like a princess ever since.
 She is fiercely loyal, an extremely hard worker (She was the best teacher Saltillo high school ever had.
 She’s retired now.), loved by many (ask all of her former students, Becky being one of them), hated by none, writes novel-length emails in size 16 font in strictly question format, wants to know the scoop on who’s “getting up a case” with whom, and talks on the phone for at least 5 hours a day—mostly either to Bonnie or Becky.

-store, something I’ve only done about 4 times in my 23 years.
+We’re also going to the Foley outlet mall!
+I’m going to go to an actual JCrew store, something I’ve only done about 4 times in my 23 years.
 I know, total loser.
 Hopefully the next time I write, I’ll be really tan with flowing blonde locks and a whole new wardrobe; so basically, not myself at all.

-1. what i find interesting is that the people on the genital herpes commercials are always kayaking or running or doing yoga or something really, really interesting. it's alost as if the commercial wants to advertise the disease like they're saying, "if you had genital herpes, you could be kayaking right now!"
+ReplyDeletewhat i find interesting is that the people on the genital herpes commercials are always kayaking or running or doing yoga or something really, really interesting. it's alost as if the commercial wants to advertise the disease like they're saying, "if you had genital herpes, you could be kayaking right now!"

 ReplyDelete